whygee-dev/Java---Simple-Console-RPG/README.md

 The game relies heavily on ASCII art.

 There is room to improvement in game balance and features.
+Also, there are probably unforeseen bugs.
 Feel free to PR